mattzeunert/mattzeunert.github.io/_posts/2016-10-04-how-from-js-works.md

 }
 {% endhighlight %}

-## Going through the nested origin data to find the string literal
+## Traversing the nested origin data to find the string literal

 We can now track the character "H" character in "Hello World!" from the `innerHTML` assignment back to the string literal.